MoMannn/embedded-wallet-contracts/README.md

 #### About AccountManager.sol contract

 The Account Manager is a smart contract that handles account creation, credential management, simple message signing, and transaction signing.
-Its goal is to manage accounts for all EVM-compatible chains, with the added option of exporting private keys for direct use in other EVM wallets.
+Its goal is to manage accounts for all EVM-compatible chains and substrate parachains, with the added option of exporting private keys for direct use in other wallet providers.

+### Architecture
+check `EW-diagram.pdf`

+## Flow examples

+### Create account
+AccountManager.sol > AccountFactory.sol > (AccountEVM.sol or AccountSubstrate.sol)

+### getWalletList, Sign message, Add/Remove wallet, Export privateKey, Sign transaction
+AccountManager.sol > Account.sol > (AccountEVM.sol or AccountSubstrate.sol)

 ## Development